The Church (band): 2008–2011: Shriek, Untitled #23, ARIA Hall of Fame induction, 30th anniversary

-In 2006, The Church had embarked on their third improvised music project: to provide the soundtrack for a short film based on the renowned American science fiction writer Jeff Vandermeer's novel Shriek: An Afterword.
+In 2006, the Church had embarked on their third improvised music project: to provide the soundtrack for a short film based on the American science fiction writer Jeff VanderMeer's novel Shriek: An Afterword.
 The music was released in 2008 as the album Shriek: Excerpts from the Soundtrack, and was the first release on their new label, Unorthodox Records, a partnership with MGM Distribution.

 In February 2009, the band began the build-up to their next major studio album with the Coffee Hounds EP, which featured the original, non-album composition "The Coffee Song", and a cover of Kate Bush's classic "Hounds of Love".
-The following month they released the Pangaea EP, whose title track would also be on the upcoming album.
+The following month, they released the Pangaea EP, whose title track would also be on the upcoming album.

-Unorthodox Records released the album Untitled#23 in Australia in March and the U.S. label Second Motion Records released it to the rest of the world shortly thereafter.
-Recorded at Powles' Spacejunk III Studios by engineer/artist Jorden Brebach, who mixed many of the tracks, a double vinyl version quickly sold out.
-It was the band's 23rd album-length Australian release of original studio material, while Kilbey also alluded to the mystical significance of the number 23 in an interview with music publication Music Feeds.
-Another major international tour followed, the "So Love May Find Us" tour, named after a non-album track from the Pangaea EP.
+Unorthodox Records released the album Untitled #23 in Australia in March, and the U.S. label Second Motion Records issued it to the rest of the world shortly thereafter.
+Kilbey also alluded to the mystical significance of the number 23 in an interview with the music publication Music Feeds.
+The So Love May Find Us international tour followed, named after a non-album track from the Pangaea EP.

-Coinciding with the tour, a book entitled No Certainty Attached: Steve Kilbey and The Church by Robert Dean Lurie was published in Australia, the US, and the UK by Verse Chorus Press.
+Coinciding with the tour, a book entitled No Certainty Attached: Steve Kilbey and The Church by Robert Dean Lurie was published in Australia, the U.S., and the UK by Verse Chorus Press.
 While primarily a biography of Kilbey, the book also traced the evolution of the band from his perspective.
-This was not an official band project but Kilbey, Koppes, and various friends and family members did participate.
+This was not an official band project, but Kilbey, Koppes, and various friends and family members did participate.

 On 27 November 2009, the Church released another EP, Operetta.
-The title track was taken from Untitled #23 but the remaining tracks, including the 34-minute improvisation "Particles Matter", were unique to this release.
+The title track was taken from Untitled #23, but the remaining tracks, including the 34-minute improvisation "Particles Matter", were unique to this release.